Pavithrareddy2702/Multi-Agent-Research-System-using-Langchain/README.md

 pip install -r requirements.txt
 ```

----

-## 🔑 Environment Variables
+### Configure Environment Variables

-Create a `.env` file:
+Create a `.env` file in the project root:

 ```env
 GROQ_API_KEY=your_groq_api_key
 TAVILY_API_KEY=your_tavily_api_key
 ```

----

-## ▶️ Run Locally
+### Run the Application

 ```bash
 streamlit run app.py
 ```

-Application will start at:
+The application will be available at:

 ```text
 http://localhost:8501
 ```
 ---

 ## 🌍 Deployment